terrainagency/Slider.js/README.md

     slider.onCycle = () => tl.play()
 ```

-To attach timelines to slides, it is recommended to follow the forEach format below.
+To attach timelines to slides, a forEach format is recommended.

 ```javascript
 slider.slides.forEach(slide => {